ReactiveX/rxjs/doc/observable.md

 var subscription = observable.subscribe(x => console.log(x));
 ```

-The Subscription represents the ongoing execution, and has a minimal API which primarily allows you to cancel that execution.
+The Subscription represents the ongoing execution, and has a minimal API which allows you to cancel that execution.
 Read more about the [`Subscription` type here](./overview.html#subscription).
 With `subscription.unsubscribe()` you can cancel the ongoing execution:

 ```js
 var observable = Rx.Observable.from([10, 20, 30]);